dineshravee/dineshravee/README.md

 - 👋 Hi, I’m @dineshravee
 - 👀 I’m interested in Cloud and DevOps
 - 🌱 I’m currently learning DevOps
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on DevOps
-- 📫 How to reach me ...
+- 📫 ...

 <!---
 dineshravee/dineshravee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.